 Collaboration with local authorities has also proved quite difficult.
 Although a lot of these complications has to do with bureaucracy, as Orsolya indicates, diverging philosophies and dealing with Hungarian officials who are not exactly well-versed in working hand-in-hand with the civil sector might also be part of the problem.
 “They are interested in what we do but can’t offer much to empower us in return.
 It’s not a worthy investment of our time to chase them”, confirms Logan.

 With one notable exception.
-With the support of the green-left mayor Gergely Karácsony, Cargonomia has been involved in the development of an agro-forestry site in the 14th district of Budapest, an open space that used to be an illegal parking lot.
+With the support of the green-left mayor of Bratislava Gergely Karácsony, Cargonomia has been involved in the development of an agro-forestry site in the 14th district of Budapest, an open space that used to be an illegal parking lot.
 “We had thought of planting trees since we are engaged in reducing our impact on climate change.
 The results are beautiful trees that are growing and building the community: local residents come to water and take care of the trees” explains Rebeka Szabó, green-left deputy mayor of the 14th district who has been an ally of the collective ever since its foundation.

 An elderly woman who lives in a house at the corner praises the new garden: “It’s a good idea to plant so many fruit trees.
 But if we were not here to water them, they would have died a long time ago!”, she says, standing between two plum trees and apparently happy and proud to, also, have a role to play.
 Although Cargonomia has volunteers to water the trees, it always helps when local residents feel responsible.